 • Based on a notional 40-hour week, a quarter of foster carers received the equivalent of less than £1.70 an hour.

 • 98 per cent believe that foster carers should be paid.

 Every year The Fostering Network surveys local authority fostering services on the fees and allowances that they pay their foster carers.
-You can read the outcome of the latest survey (for 2017-18) here.
+You can read the outcome of the latest surveys (for 2017-18) here:

 The Fostering Network's view

 The Fostering Network has a foster carer pay policy, which includes: